Great Cobar mine: Herman Bellinger

 Herman Carl Bellinger (1867–1941) was born in Germany.
-In 1873, he emigrated to Nevada in the United States, where his father worked as a mining engineer.
+In 1873, he emigrated to Nevada, United States, where his father worked as a mining engineer.
 From the mid-1880s, Bellinger was working in the copper industry, with Fritz Augustus Heinze.
-From 1897, he was associated with the Trail Smelter, near the US-Canada border in British Columbia.
+From 1897, he was associated with the Trail Smelter, near the Canada–United States border in British Columbia.
 In 1906, he was working in Crofton on Vancouver Island, where there was a copper smelter.
-After the panic of 1907, copper prices fell and the smelter, owned by Britannia Mining & Smelting Company, closed in January 1908, probably resulting in Bellinger being available to work at the Great Cobar.
+After the panic of 1907, copper prices fell, and the smelter, owned by the Britannia Mining & Smelting Company, closed in January 1908, likely making Bellinger available to work at the Great Cobar.

 Bellinger took over as General Manager in February 1909.
-He was responsible for expanding to Great Cobar operations to their final extent.
+He was responsible for expanding the Great Cobar operations to their final extent.
 He resolved some of the problems facing the mine and smelter.
 However, by 1913, he had not resolved the labour problems nor the problem that, as mining at Great Cobar went deeper, the ore became increasingly 'siliceous'.

-From January 1913 to May 1913, Bellinger was on leave in England and America, during that time he arranged a new employment agreement with the board.
+From January 1913 to May 1913, Bellinger was on leave in England and America; during that time, he arranged a new employment agreement with the board.
 During his visit to England, he reported to an extraordinary meeting of the company, held on 31 March 1913, but his report did not impress observers.
-His prospects further damaged by the disappointing company results of July 1913.
-He resigned in September 1913, but remained, as General Manager, until new management arrived.
+His prospects were further damaged by the disappointing company results of July 1913.
+He resigned in September 1913 but remained as General Manager until new management arrived.

 After his time at Cobar, beginning in 1916, he worked for the Chile Exploration Company.
 He had involvement in mining in Utah, Europe, and Africa.
-He was awarded the William Lawrence Saunders Gold Medal by the Society of Mining Engineers, in 1941, for innovations in mining methods.
+He was awarded the William Lawrence Saunders Gold Medal by the Society of Mining Engineers in 1941 for innovations in mining methods.
 The translucent blue-green mineral, Bellingerite, Cu_{3}(IO_{3})_{6}·2H_{2}O, is named after him.